charanteja67/UserLoginAndRegistration-Java/README.md

 ### Login Page

 - Access the login page
-- Enter your registered username and password to log in.
+- Enter your registered username(your email) and password to log in.